trialinfo/json-diff/README.md

 No cyclic references are allowed in the objects being compared.
-The algorithm computes differences between arrays in a way similar to the diff utility, so it will become very slow for large arrays of complex objects.
+The algorithm computes differences between arrays in a way similar to the diff utility, so it will become slow for large arrays of complex objects.